-Excused notes - students must have a note to be excused from physical activity.
-Notes must be renewed after two days, after that time a note from the doctor is needed.
-For excused students, alternate assignments will be provided..
+Excused notes - students must have a written note to be excused from physical activity.
+Parent notes must be renewed after three days, after that time a note from the doctor is needed.
+For excused students, alternate assignments will be provided on the iPad.